richardbolt/grunt-jssourcemaprev/README.md

 * Check if it can find the source map file
 * Change the source map name to match the js file name (sans the extension)
 * Update the js file to point to the renamed source map
-* Copy the files in the `sourceDir` attribute of the source map to a directory matching the name of the js file (sans the extension).
+* Copy the files in the `sourceRoot` attribute of the source map to a directory matching the name of the js file (sans the extension).
-* Update the source map sourceDir attribute to point to the new location.
+* Update the source map `sourceRoot` attribute to point to the new location.

 ```js
 grunt.initConfig({